bubenshchykov/ngrok/README.md

 ## contributors
 Please run ```git update-index --assume-unchanged bin/ngrok``` to not override [ngrok stub](https://github.com/bubenshchykov/ngrok/blob/master/bin/ngrok) in your pr.
 Unfortunately it can't be gitignored.

+Test suite covers basics usage without authtoken, as well as features available for free and paid authtokens.
+You can supply your own tokens into env vars, otherwise warning given and some specs are ignored (locally and in PR builds).
+Travis supplies real tokens to master branch and runs all specs always.